- Universal Device Service

 - Start the activation of the iOS device again.

-- Open IIS Manager : Highlight the Machine Name on the left.
-Under IIS section on the right, click on Server Certificates
+- Highlight the Machine Name on the left.

-- On the host machine that the Communication module is installed on, import the new RIM UDS CA Certificate obtained from the Core machine (so that the CA certificates now match on both machines)
+- Import the new RIM UDS CA Certificate obtained from the Core machine (so that the CA certificates now match on both machines) on the host machine that the Communication module is installed on.

 By downloading, accessing or otherwise using the Knowledge Base documents you agree: